realmorg/realm/apps/web/src/pages/docs/learn/flow.md

   </div>
 </realm-demo>

-## Let's breakdown the code
+## Breaking Down the Code

-What's inside `<element-flow>` tag is called a flow.
+What's inside the `<element-flow>` tag is called a flow.
 It's a set of instructions that will be executed when the flow is triggered.
 In this case, the flow will be triggered when the button is clicked.

-Currently there's only 2 flows: `<trigger-event>` and `<listen-even>`.
-We will learn more about it later on.
+Currently, there are only two flows: `<trigger-event>` and `<listen-event>`.
+We will learn more about them later on.

-## Introducing `ref` attribute
+## Introducing the `ref` Attribute

 You may have noticed the `ref` attribute in the button tag.
 It's used to reference the button element.
 You can use it to reference any element in your custom element.

 The `<trigger-event>` tag uses the `ref` attribute to reference the button element.
 It's used to listen to the button's click event.

-The decision why we use `ref` attribute instead of `id` attribute, because `id` attribute is unique in the page, and we don't want to limit the number of custom elements in the page.
-And why it's not `class` or `data-*` attribute?
-Because it's not semantic.
-Let's `class` attribute for styling, and `data-*` attribute for data.
-And `ref` attribute is used to reference an element.
+We use the `ref` attribute instead of the `id` attribute because the `id` attribute is unique on the page, and we don't want to limit the number of custom elements on the page.
+Also, we avoid using the `class` or `data-*` attribute for semantic reasons.
+The `class` attribute is for styling, and the `data-*` attribute is for data.
+The `ref` attribute is specifically used for referencing elements.

-You can put space in the `ref` attribute, e.g `My Button`.
-But it's recommended to use camelCase / dash string.
-For example: `SetAgeButton` or `set-age-button`.
-Please remember that you can also reference multiple elements with `ref`.
+You can put spaces in the `ref` attribute value, e.g., `My Button`.
+However, it's recommended to use `camelCase` or `dash-separated` strings, like `SetAgeButton` or `set-age-button`.
+Please remember that you can also reference multiple elements with the ref attribute.

 ## Actions tag

-Inside `<trigger-event>` tag, there's `<set-state>` tag.
+Inside the `<trigger-event>` tag, there's a `<set-state>` tag.
 It's called an action.
-You can see all available actions tag in <anchor-link href="/references">`reference`</anchor-link>.
+You can see all available action tags in the <anchor-link href="/references">`reference`</anchor-link>.

-It's a set of instructions that will be executed when the some flow is triggered.
+An action is a set of instructions that will be executed when a flow is triggered.
 In this case, the action will be triggered when the button is clicked.

-And the current action is `<set-state>` action.
-It's used to set the state value.
+The current action is the `<set-state>` action, which is used to set the state value.

 ## State mutation

 Before we continue, let's learn about state mutation.
-State mutation is a process of changing the state value.
+State mutation is the process of changing the state value.
 It's a common practice in other frameworks.

-Okay let's try to increment the age state value by 1 every time the button is clicked.
-Add `mutate` attribute to the `<set-state>` tag.
-Mutate value can be `+` or `-`. `+` is used to increment the state value, and `-` is used to decrement the state value.
-It also support mutate for array operation like `push`, `pop`, `remove`, `assign`.
-You can read more about it in <anchor-link href="/references/actions/set-state">`set-state reference`</anchor-link> page.
+Okay, let's try to increment the age state value by 1 every time the button is clicked.
+Add the mutate attribute to the `<set-state>` tag.
+The mutate value can be arithmetic operations, `+` is used to increment the state value, and `-` is used to decrement the state value, and so on.
+It also supports mutations for array operations like push, pop, remove, and assign.
+You can read more about it in the <anchor-link href="/references/actions/set-state">`set-state reference`</anchor-link> page.

 ```html
 <custom-element name="hello-world">